Answers to frequently asked questions about Assessment of Training, required for entry into the Part 3 MRCOG exam.

 - Take the photocopies and the original experience certificates to one of the following acceptable signatories:

 - Ask the signatory to sign/stamp the photocopy to confirm that it is a true copy of the original document.
-The signature/stamp must be clearly legible and in English.
+They should include the date, a printed name, their occupation and telephone number.
+The signature/stamp must be clearly legible and in English and if they are a member or fellow of the RCOG they must include their membership number.

 - Send the signed/stamped photocopy, with the signature/stamp in ink, with your application form and fee to the College address.
 NB – photocopied signatures/stamps are not valid and will not be accepted.

-Which overseas hospitals are recognised for Part 2 Assessment of Training?
+Which overseas hospitals are recognised for Assessment of Training?

 All overseas hospital-based posts in obstetrics and/or gynaecology are recognised.

-There is no need to have your training for the Part 2 MRCOG assessed again, once it has been approved by the College.
-Candidates are able to apply for the Part 2 MRCOG examination online.
-The Part 2 MRCOG exam calendar page contains details of the next application period.
+There is no need to have your training assessed again, once it has been approved by the College.

 Pre- and post-registration refers to the period before and after registration as a doctor with your national medical council.
 It does not refer to registration with the RCOG.
 Any training undertaken before registration as a doctor with your medical council will not be considered in your Assessment of Training application.